celo-org/docs/docs/developer-resources/deploy-dapp.md

 ___

-The fastest way to deploy a dApp on Celo is to [Set up a Testnet Development Wallet](./testnet-wallet.md) and [Deploy with Remix](./deploy-remix.md).
+The fastest way to build and deploy on Celo is to [Set up a Testnet Development Wallet](./testnet-wallet.md) and [Deploy with Remix](./deploy-remix.md).
 This doesn’t require installing anything on your local device and gives you access to powerful web-based tools for dApp development.
 Alternatively, you can set up a local development environment and deploy using many popular dApp deployment tools.

 :::tip